Question:

 2. Understand Your Limitations

 A key step in making pain work for you is to understand your body’s limitations.
+Knowing the maximum amount of pain you can tolerate is important for setting safe boundaries and progressing in recovery.
 Defining your limitations and respecting your physical boundaries can be achieved by determining your natural pain tolerance.
 One way to do this is by monitoring your resting heart rate and blood pressure, as well as your level of activity during the day.

 After, you can set healthy, practical limits for yourself when using your muscles during day-to-day activities and exercise regimes.
 If your goal is to increase your mobility or strength, you can use your natural pain tolerance as a guide to get comfortable with discomfort.
 Alternatively, if you’re hoping to lower your social anxiety, you can plan weekly outings to meet new people and work on your communication skills.